Haryana: Literacy

 The literacy rate in Haryana has seen an upward trend and is 76.64 per cent as per the 2011 population census.
 Male literacy stands at 85.38%, while female literacy is at 66.67%.
 In 2001, the literacy rate in Haryana stood at 67.91%, of which males and females were 78.49% and 55.73% literate respectively.
 As of 2013, Gurgaon city had the highest literacy rate in Haryana at 86.30% followed by Panchkula at 81.9% and Ambala at 81.7%.
 In terms of districts, as of 2012, Rewari had the highest literacy rate in Haryana at 74%, higher than the national average of 59.5%; male literacy was 79% and female literacy was 67%.
+In 2011, Haryana's urban literacy rate stood at 84.98%, marking a notable rise from 79.92% in 2001.
+Similarly, the rural literacy rate in the state experienced an improvement, reaching 68.91% in 2011 compared to 58.74% in 2001.

 Schools

 Haryana Board of School Education, established in September 1969 and shifted to Bhiwani in 1981, conducts public examinations at middle, matriculation, and senior secondary levels twice a year.
 Over 700,000 candidates attend annual examinations in February and March; 150,000 attend supplementary examinations each November.
 The Board also conducts examinations for Haryana Open School at senior and senior secondary levels twice a year.
 The Haryana government provides free education to women up to the bachelor's degree level.

 In 2015–2016, there were nearly 20,000 schools, including 10,100 state government schools (36 Aarohi Schools, 11 Kasturba Gandhi Balika Vidyalayas, 21 Model Sanskriti Schools, 8,744 government primary school, 3386 government middle school, 1,284 government high school and 1,967 government senior secondary schools), 7,635 private schools (200 aided, 6,612 recognised unaided, and 821 unrecognised unaided private schools) and several hundred other central government and private schools such as Kendriya Vidyalaya, Indian Army Public Schools, Jawahar Navodaya Vidyalaya and DAV schools affiliated to central government's CBSE and ICSE school boards.